ericleman/myarchlinux/README.md

 And comment this one:

 `echo 'KEYMAP="fr-pc"' >> /etc/vconsole.conf`
+And in ~/arch-installer/airootfs/root/scripts/xprofile, put:

+`setxkbmap fr mac` instead of `setxkbmap fr`

 In ~/arch-installer/airootfs/root/arch-eric-setup.sh, change mypassword to the password to use for user and root.